lengjingzju/cbuild/README.md

 <br>

 * EXPORT_HOST_ENV           : Sets it to y when cross-compilation package depends on native-compilation packages
-* EXPORT_PC_ENV             : Sets it to y to export the pkg-config environment variables
 * BUILD_FOR_HOST            : When set to y, indicates native-compilation
 * PREPARE_SYSROOT           : When set to y, indicates preparing dependency sysroot in `OUT_PATH` instead of `ENV_TOP_OUT`
 * LOGOUTPUT                 : When set to empty, more compilation messages will be displayed, its default value is `1>/dev/null`